 A bookkeeper records what happened.
 They categorize transactions, reconcile accounts, and keep things tidy.
 No license required.

-A CPA (Chartered Professional Accountant) is a licensed designation in Ontario.
-CPAs can prepare and review financial statements, handle complex tax filings, and represent you in a CRA review with much more weight.
+A CPA (Chartered Professional Accountant) is a protected designation in Ontario.
+CPAs prepare financial statements, handle complex tax filings, and represent you in a CRA review with much more weight.
+One thing the letters do not automatically carry: the separate licence Ontario requires to sign an audit or a review engagement.
+Most owners never need that licence, but the ones who do usually find out from their bank with a deadline attached, so the three sections below are worth two minutes now.

 An "accountant" can mean either, which is exactly why you should ask.
 Most small businesses need both functions: solid monthly bookkeeping, plus CPA-level oversight for year-end and tax strategy.
 Modern services bundle the two, which usually beats hiring separately.